 GHC SUMMER FIELD COURSE IN WYOMING

 Earn a total of eight natural science credit hours, and complete your Area D science requirements, during an intensive summer program in Wyoming that features Geology 1121k (Physical Geology) and Geology1122k (Historical Geology).
-The program itinerary includes four evening classes in the GHC geology lab on the Floyd campus in Rome followed by two weeks in Wyoming.
+The program itinerary includes eight evening classes in the GHC geology lab on the Floyd campus in Rome followed by two weeks in Wyoming.

 This Georgia Highlands College summer program provides some of the most spectacular geological formations and scenery in the world through a unique hands-on study environment.